bugzilla/bugzilla/docs/en/rst/installing/mac-os-x.rst

 Perl Modules
 ============

 Bugzilla requires a number of Perl modules.
-On Mac OS X, the easiest thing to do is to install local copies (rather than system-wide copies) of any ones that you don't already have.
-However, if you do want to install them system-wide, run the below commands as root with the :command:`--global` option.

-To check whether you have all the required modules and what is still missing,
-run:

-:command:`perl checksetup.pl --check-modules`

-You can run this command as many times as necessary.

-Install all missing modules locally like this:

-:command:`perl install-module.pl --all`
+Generally, the best way to install these is with the cpanm command.

+Generally, the best way to install these is with cpanm:

+:command:`curl -L http://cpanmin.us | perl - --installdeps -l local .`

+If you want a more full-featured Bugzilla:

+:command:`curl -L http://cpanmin.us | perl - --installdeps -l local --with-all-features --without-feature oracle --without-feature mysql --without-feature pg`

 .. _macosx-config-webserver: